Skip to main content

 User speaks

-↓ (Tavus → Your app)
+↓ (Tavus → your frontend)

-Execute your backend logic (API calls, DB queries, etc.)
+Your app executes the logic (API calls, DB queries, etc.)

-↓ (Your app → Tavus)
+↓ (your frontend → Tavus)

-↓ (Tavus → User)
+↓ (Tavus → user)

 Because Tavus agents operate in live conversational environments, tool design should prioritize reliability, clarity, and conversational continuity.
 Below are the six most important principles for building effective tool integrations.